Learning Beyond Graduation: Helping Small Businesses in Chile Succeed

 Whereas most graduates attempt to grow roots after their nomadic college years, I couldn’t stop dreaming about going abroad.
 It was in this mindset that I attended the screening of a friend’s documentary on international volunteerism, which she had completed during her time in Guatemala.
 A small portion of the film was devoted to Acción Emprendedora (Action Entrepreneurs or AE), a nonprofit organization that works to eradicate poverty in Latin America by helping low-income entrepreneurs develop their own businesses.

 I have always been interested in economic development, especially the importance of entrepreneurs.
 I left the screening knowing I had to become a part of the organization.
-After numerous emails and international phone calls, I turned down a job offer in the States and, with the help of the Christianson Grant, packed my bags for Santiago, Chile, to volunteer at the AE central offices.
+After numerous emails and international phone calls, I turned down a job offer in the States and, with the help of the Christianson Fellowship, packed my bags for Santiago, Chile, to volunteer at the AE central offices.

 I arrived in Chile already impressed by the AE model.
 Microfinance has gained significant popularity since Muhammad Yunus received the Nobel Peace Prize in 2006, but AE focuses on more than just credit.
 AE provides classes, tutors, and access to loans for entrepreneurs.
 Specifically, AE operates through a three-step development model: